1 Really Big Way to Gain Respect for Volunteer Services

 While you may wish your colleagues would take time to understand how volunteer engagement really works, realistically they are focused on whether or not they are meeting their own program goals.

-The good news is that you can often help them achieve those goals with volunteer talent.
+The good news is you can often help them achieve those goals with volunteer talent.

 But, you’ve got to start where they’re at.

 It all begins with goal alignment.

 That’s why we created the Level Up Your Volunteer Management Game Plan in 2019 Mini Series.
 All free, all for you.

 Aligning Goals to Gain Momentum

-The most powerful goals are those that are aligned across stakeholder groups.
-The goals that overlap between the organization’s interests, the program’s interests, and the community’s interests are the most powerful.
+The most powerful goals are aligned across stakeholder groups.
+These goals should overlap the organization’s interests, the program’s interests, and the community’s interests.

 The Sweet Spot for Aligned Goals

 The strongest alliances happen when goals are aligned across stakeholder groups.

 Consider a mentoring program for at-risk youth that has just opened.
-Let’s say the youth involved have been incarcerated one time for a minor offence.
+Let’s say the youth involved have been incarcerated one time for a minor offense.
 The organization’s mission is to reduce the chance that youth will return to jail through mentoring, support, and employment training.